- Registration Mechanics

 Priority Registration Days for 2021-2022 are June 28-29.

 All students register for both semesters on the two priority registration days, except students who qualify for the “evening-only” status.
 “Evening-only” students begin registration Sunday Evening, May 6, 2018.
 See below for more information on “evening-only” status.

 Each day, June 28 and June 29, you will have two registration time slots: one in the morning and one in the afternoon.
 On Wednesday morning, you will choose ONE Fall class and ONE Spring class.
 Then, on Wednesday afternoon, you will choose a SECOND Fall class and a SECOND Spring class.
 On Tuesday morning, you will choose a THIRD Fall class and a THIRD Spring class.
 Then, on Thursday afternoon, you will fill out the rest of your schedule.

 Note: During the first three registration time slots, students are allowed to register for courses requiring co/prerequisites without prior registration of the requisite.
 However, you are obligated to sign up for the necessary co/prerequisites when you complete your registration during the last registration time slot on Thursday afternoon.

 Students are given two separate appointment times for each day of priority registration.
 That’s four appointments over two days.
-After the priority registration period, students may add and drop classes the rest of the summer.
+After the priority registration period, students may add and drop classes on WebAdvisor through the rest of the summer.
 Students who qualify for evening-only status (see definition below) register all at one time, the evening before the rest of registration begins.
 Appointment times will not be set until closer to the actual registration days.
 You will receive an email letting you know that the times have been set.

 To see your appointment times